AdamDemirel/adamdemirel.com/content/happiness.md

 There are two main principles to Epicureanism.
 The first principle is that the _removal_ of basic physical needs and desires results in the happiest state possible.
 The second principle is the necessity of friendship to happiness.

-In regards to the first principle, he noted that there is a small list of innate needs which are required for survival, and once you removed the pain that comes with those "basal desires", it results in what he calls _static pleasures_ (or what scholars call _negative pleasure_).
+In regards to the first principle, he noted that there is a small list of innate needs which are required for survival, and once you remove the pain that comes with those "basal desires", it results in what he calls _static pleasures_ (or what scholars call _negative pleasure_).
 This state of _freedom from desire and discomfort_ results in what he calls _ataraxia_.
 This ataraxic state is the absence of any physical pains, or physical pleasure, and is the peak of happiness in his view.
 This is opposed to adding pleasure on top of a neutral state, or doing something that doesn't remove an innate need (such as drinking alcohol), resulting in what he calls _kinetic pleasure_ (or what scholars call _positive pleasure_).
 The simple needs which are needed to be removed include the need to sleep, to eat, to drink, and to avoid physical pains.

 Secondly, although not a physical pain like his others, he emphasized the necessity of friendship as it is only through them that freedom from anxiety and "peace of mind" is possible.